AC2024 Conference

 ArcticNet also awarded six photo contest awards to: Jean Holloway (Landscape), Yashovardhan Sodhani (People and Communities), Anthony Zerafa (Plants), Mariana Descalzo (Wildlife), Victoria Tweedie Pitre (Research Activities) and Wai Yin Cheung (Artistic Merit and Originality).
 Thank you to all the judges.

-Lastly, ArcticNet premiered a legacy project, a documentary style video entitled Leaving A Legacy, to reflect on the last 20 years and look forward to the next 20 years of ArcticNet, which comprised of dozens of interviews from ArcticNet researchers, partners, collaborators, and more, highlighting their relationship with the network, from 2004 to now.
+Lastly, ArcticNet premiered a legacy project, a documentary-style video entitled Leaving A Legacy, to reflect on the last 20 years and look forward to the next 20 years of ArcticNet, which comprised of dozens of interviews from ArcticNet researchers, partners, collaborators, and more, highlighting their relationship with the network, from 2004 to now.
 Leaving A Legacy is available to watch here.

 Thank you to all AC2024 sponsors who made this year’s event possible: Crown-Indigenous Relations and Northern Affairs Canada, PermafrostNet, Université Laval – Sentinelle Nord, Nunavut Wildlife Management Board, Weston Family Foundation, Amundsen Science, Davie, Braiding Knowledges Canada, the Canadian Museum of Nature, Qikiqtaaluk Corporation, Nordic Energy Research, Defense and Research Development Canada, Arctic Science Journal (Canadian Science Publishing) and Arctic Inspiration Prize.
 Thank you to all the participants, presenters, partners, and exhibitors for their contributions that helped make the AC2024 such a success.